 - Price – There is a huge range in cost for coffee makers.
 The cheapest machine we tested was the Hamilton Beach coming in at $57.69.
 On the other end, the Moccamaster cost $300.95.

 We used a combination of qualitative and quantitative tests to determine the best coffee maker.
 First, we noted practical concerns like temperature, brew time and cup capacity that came up frequently in product reviews.
 Then we also called on the team to provide insight into usability and taste.

 We invited eight colleagues to use and taste the six coffee makers and provide feedback over the course of one day.
 The following day we asked eight different colleagues to participate in a blind taste test and took our own notes on usability.
 This called for several rounds of testing and resulted in a very hyper work environment.
 Our goal was to test the coffee makers against SCAA standards to see how they matched up.

 We used a burr grinder and fresh coffee beans throughout all testing to ensure consistency in taste and grind sizes.

-As we mentioned above, cup capacity could be a big factor to consider when choosing a coffee machine.
-If you are only brewing for yourself, a 14 cup carafe may be overkill.
+As we mentioned above, cup capacity is a big factor to consider when choosing a coffee machine.
+If you are only brewing for yourself, a 14-cup carafe may be overkill.
 In an office of 20, the Bonavita didn’t seem quite sufficient.
 The Cuisinart has the largest cup capacity of 14 cups.
-While it was slow to brew, it did maintain temperature which we will get into later.
+While it was slow to brew, it did maintain temperature, which we’ll delve further into later.